I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetstart.md

 ## -remarks
-If your driver can detect recoverable device errors, you might want your driver to call <a href="wdf.wdfiotargetstop">WdfIoTargetStop</a> to temporarily stop sending requests, then later call <b>WdfIoTargetStart</b> to resume sending requests.
+If your driver can detect recoverable device errors, you might want your driver to call <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> to temporarily stop sending requests, then later call <b>WdfIoTargetStart</b> to resume sending requests.

-Additionally, if a driver calls <a href="wdf.wdfusbtargetpipeconfigcontinuousreader">WdfUsbTargetPipeConfigContinuousReader</a> to configure a continuous reader for a USB pipe, the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_d0_entry.md">EvtDeviceD0Entry</a> callback function must call <b>WdfIoTargetStart</b> to start the reader.
+Additionally, if a driver calls <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeconfigcontinuousreader.md">WdfUsbTargetPipeConfigContinuousReader</a> to configure a continuous reader for a USB pipe, the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_d0_entry.md">EvtDeviceD0Entry</a> callback function must call <b>WdfIoTargetStart</b> to start the reader.

-Your driver must call <b>WdfIoTargetStart</b> and <a href="wdf.wdfiotargetstop">WdfIoTargetStop</a> synchronously.
+Your driver must call <b>WdfIoTargetStart</b> and <a href="..\wdfiotarget\nf-wdfiotarget-wdfiotargetstop.md">WdfIoTargetStop</a> synchronously.
 After the driver calls one of these functions, it must not call the other function before the first one returns.

-For more information about <b>WdfIoTargetStart</b>, see <a href="wdf.controlling_a_general_i_o_target_s_state">Controlling a General I/O Target's State</a>.
+For more information about <b>WdfIoTargetStart</b>, see <a href="https://msdn.microsoft.com/37f756bf-b655-428e-b72c-f86c71f1a2db">Controlling a General I/O Target's State</a>.

-For more information about I/O targets, see <a href="wdf.using_i_o_targets">Using I/O Targets</a>.
+For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

 The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_d0_entry.md">EvtDeviceD0Entry</a> callback function can call <b>WdfIoTargetStart</b>, if the driver uses a continuous reader for a USB pipe.